asayler/COG-CLI/README.md

 ### Activating/Deactivating an Assignment ###

-An existing assignment can be activated/deactivate to control whether or not it shows up on the COG web GUI:
+An existing assignment can be activated/deactivate to control whether or not it shows up on the COG Web GUI:

 ```
 $ ./cog-cli.py --server <NAME> assignment activate --uid <ASSIGNMENT UUID>
 $ ./cog-cli.py --server <NAME> assignment deactivate --uid <ASSIGNMENT UUID>
 ```

-Where `<NAME>` is the value you set during the save-config command above and `<Assignment UUID>` is the UUID of the assignment in question.
+Where `<NAME>` is the value you set during the `save-config` command above and `<Assignment UUID>` is the UUID of the assignment in question.